 Swelife International reinforces existing activities

-Within the project, Heather Marshall-Heyman will collaborate with branch organisations, universities and other stakeholders to reinforce what is already going on.
+Within the project, Heather Marshall-Heyman will collaborate with branch organizations, universities, and other stakeholders to reinforce what is already going on.

-“I will start with a needs analysis for the programme and the projects.
+“I will start with a needs analysis for the program and the projects.
 Which countries are good to work with?
 What might Swelife’s projects need?
-I will then match the programme and the projects against international collaboration and financing opportunities and, together with other stakeholders, act as a support in international networking and during the internationalisation process.”
+I will then match the program and the projects against international collaboration and financing opportunities and, together with other stakeholders, act as a support in international networking and during the internationalization process.”

 Input for new EU programmes

 Heather explains that they looked at how Sweden could work on EU applications, particularly within Horizon 2020, in the Impact platform project.